 Background

 Digital communications permeate our daily lives – both for work and for recreation.
-The introduction of ‘any-time, any-where’ access to information through the internet (IoT); text based or image based communications; geospatial locating and more is driving demand for faster, more robust, and more integrated, communication solutions.
+The introduction of ‘any-time, any-where’ access to information is driving demand for faster, more robust, and more integrated, communication solutions.

-Almost every e-Navigation solution currently foreseen depends upon efficient and robust ship-ship, ship-shore or shore-ship electronic data transfer.
-Existing communications systems may, in many places, be adequate to serve these needs, but it may be necessary to develop new methods to realise the full potential of e-Navigation.
-The performance requirements, in particular data capacity, for communications systems to support e-Navigation are, in many cases, unknown and are likely to change over time.
-However, studies and user requirement workshops have been carried out to better determine the data transfer requirements to address e-navigation elements and facilitate development of digital communications solutions for the maritime environment.
-This work provides a basis for analysis of candidate technologies and the opportunity to provide strategic guidance on implementation of the technologies in a rapidly changing maritime environment.
+e-Navigation depends upon efficient and robust ship-ship, ship-shore or shore-ship electronic data transfer.
+Studies and user requirement workshops have been carried out to better determine the data transfer requirements to address e-navigation elements and facilitate development of digital communications solutions for the maritime environment.
+This work provides a basis for analysis of candidate technologies and the opportunity to provide strategic guidance on implementation of various applicable technologies.

-A strategy for the implementation of digital communications technologies, and the provision of effective equipment and infrastructure is that the user will not be required to choose a candidate digital communications technology when transferring information; the system will choose the most appropriate means to transfer the data based on the technologies available and the parameters required for the data transmission.

 General

 The challenge facing radio communication in the maritime sector is the need to relay more information, more often, on a global basis, which puts pressure on the availability of spectrum.